guillain/CoreBot-framework/doc/configuration.md

 Each *controller* and *launcher* have also them dedicated configuration files.

+You can also overload the configuration values with the environment variables, useful when you need to drive it in your pipeline.

 ## Principle
 The script `./app/lib/config.js` is in charge to prepare the configuration in the following way: